Advice & support

 Planned cuts in the NHS in England

-This page covers the latest information on the cuts and will be updated regularly.
-It covers developments on the cuts nationally, outlines how MiP is challenging them and what your union is doing to support you.
+This page will give you the latest information on the cuts and is updated regularly.
+It covers the latest news by sector on the cuts nationally, explains how MiP is challenging them and what your union is doing to support you.

-It also contains information about MiP’s activities locally and actions members can take now to support the union and your colleagues.
+It will also offer information about MiP’s activities locally and what members can do now to support the union and your colleagues.

-Read our recently published guide to the consultation process, It’s Your Future, to find out more about how you can help yourself and support your colleagues during the re-organisation process.
+Read our recently published guide to the consultation process, It’s Your Future, on how you can help yourself and support your colleagues during the re-organisation process.

 Not a member yet?